GordeevD/GordeevD.github.io/essays/mind-javascript.md

 practical engineers and offers lower-level access to memory, the internet's pace couldn't accommodate such hurdles.
 JavaScript fills this gap with its intuitive syntax, requiring less documentation wrangling (as my own experience confirms).

-However, adhering to standards like ECMAScript is crucial.Addressing evolving web development needs, browser support, community efforts, and influences from other languages, ECMAScript ensures code adaptability.
+However, adhering to standards like ECMAScript is crucial.
+Addressing evolving web development needs, browser support, community efforts, and influences from other languages, ECMAScript ensures code adaptability.
 So, if your JavaScript resembles C++, a detour to ES6 might be in order!